MicrosoftDocs/learn/learn-pr/wwl-sci/manage-alerts-incidents-microsoft-defender-for-endpoints/includes/8-consult-microsoft-threat-experts.md

-Microsoft Threat Experts is a managed threat hunting service that provides Security Operation Centers (SOCs) with expert level monitoring and analysis to ensure critical threats in their unique environments are not missed.
+Microsoft Threat Experts is a managed threat hunting service that provides Security Operation Centers (SOCs) equipped with expert level monitoring and analysis to ensure critical threats aren't missed.

 This new capability provides expert-driven insights and data through targeted attack notification and access to experts on demand.

 >[!VIDEO https://www.microsoft.com/videoplayer/embed/RE4qZ0B?rel=0]

 Microsoft Defender for Endpoint customers need to apply for the Microsoft Threat Experts managed threat hunting service to get proactive Targeted Attack Notifications and to collaborate with experts on demand.
 Experts on Demand are an add-on service.
-Targeted Attack Notifications are always included after you have been accepted into Microsoft Threat Experts managed threat hunting service.
+Targeted Attack Notifications are always included after you've been accepted into Microsoft Threat Experts managed threat hunting service.

 ## Targeted attack notification